cloudmesh-community/book/chapters/in/box.md

 :o: use `get()` for inline code text

+:o: some program lines are too long, try to use better line breaks.

 Box is cloud storage service that allows users to store, access, collaborate, and share files, similar to DropBox.
 However, while DropBox started out as a service for storing personal files, Box is